What is Fluency and How to Achieve Fluency for Reading Comprehension

 Along with learning how to read words, learning how to spell should follow.
 It means once the students know how to read the words: cab, shock, from, spread, etc., with strategies and rules of the language, the students should be able to spell these words as well, followed by two-syllable then three-syllable words and longer words to spell.

-The same as with our students who cannot read and spell before our dyslexia treatment, some of them have reached the grade one level in reading and spelling within just 15 sessions with less practice while the others need more sessions and more practice, but remember at school the students learn the one-syllable words from kindergarten to grade one, and even until grade two!
+The same as with our students who cannot read and spell before our dyslexia treatment, some of them have reached the grade one level in reading and spelling within just 15 sessions with less practice while the others need more sessions and more practice, but remember at school the students learn the one-syllable simple words from kindergarten until grade one, or even until grade two!

 What to do then?

 The teacher must assess to find the root cause of the problems.
-For example, if the students have difficulty reading the three-syllable words, the instructor must revisit the two-syllable words and if the students have problems with two-syllable words, she must instruct again the one-syllable words the same as if the students have problems reading the one-syllable words, she needs to teach the sounds and how to connect the sounds correctly; remember the sounds of the language are the foundation for learning to read, write, spell and comprehend.
+For example, if the students have difficulty reading the three-syllable words, the instructor must revisit the two-syllable words and if the students have problems with two-syllable words, she must instruct again the words with one syllable.
+If the students have problems reading the one-syllable words, she needs to teach the sounds and how to connect the sounds correctly because the sounds of the language are the foundation for learning to read, write, spell and comprehend.

-Finally, while it is still in progress, we are selling copies of our comprehensive and systematic word list in structured and fluency for reading and spelling practice with the goal of helping your child to better himself in reading and spelling.
+Finally, while it is still in progress, we are selling copies of our comprehensive and systematic word list in structured and fluency for reading and spelling practice to help your child better himself in reading and spelling.

 to be continued...